duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/12-electronics/11-circuitry-simple.md

 "What did you learn?"

-"What affect did the resistors and potentiometer have?"
+"What affect did the resistors have?
+What happened when you reversed their order?"

 "Did anything go wrong?"